RiftValleySoftware/RVS_BlueThoth/README.md

 (iOS version shown in all the above examples)

+**IMPORTANT NOTE**

+Even though there is a [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile) in the RVS_BlueThoth directory, and it includes its own Carthage dependencies, we have checked the "`Carthage`" directory into the repo, as we want it to be available for other dependency management systems.

 SIMPLE GIT SUBMODULE
 -
-You can also simply clone the project as [a Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) into your own project, and follow the same workflow as the Carthage installation to add the framework to your project.
+You can also simply clone [the project]((https://github.com/RiftValleySoftware/RVS_BlueThoth)) as [a Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) into your own project, and follow the same workflow as the Carthage installation to add the framework to your project.